worldbank/gld/Support/B - Country Survey Details/SRB/LFS/Conversion from ICLS-19 to ICLS-13 version.md

 ## From ICLS-19 coding to the ICLS-13 definition

 In converting to the old definition, the approach adopted here is to create a variable that identifies those that are engaged in activities for market exchange as well as those that work without (or mostly without) market exchange.
+This step is necessary to align the newer conceptual structure with earlier surveys that did not distinguish between these forms of work.

-Figure 1 below shows an example of one of the relevant building blocks in the questionnaire for the employment definition.
+Starting in 2021, the questionnaire incorporates the ICLS-19 framework, which allows us to identify subsistence workers explicitly.
+Earlier questionnaires do not differentiate this group, and therefore we cannot isolate them when applying the ICLS-19 logic backward.
+Because of this structural asymmetry, we convert the ICLS-19 classification into the ICLS-13 definition rather than the reverse.
+Figure 1 below illustrates one of the key building blocks in the questionnaire for the employment definition.

 <figure>